Branticus71/Project-3-Group-A/TechAnalysis.md

 whiskers then there may be a relationship between publishing `day` and the amount of shares an article gets.

-## Scatterplot of all Continuous Predictors Versus Log(shares) in a Facet Wrap Colored Based on Day.
+## Scatterplot of All Continuous Predictors Versus Log(shares) in a Facet Wrap Colored Based on Day.

 ``` r
 facet_vars <- c("num_imgs", "n_tokens_content", "n_unique_tokens", "rate_positive_words",